FractalFir/rustc_codegen_clr/README.md

 ```
 use mychorizza::*;
 fn main(){
-    // Alocate a new GC-managed string builder
+    // Allocate a new GC-managed string builder
     let stringBuilder = StringBuilder::empty();
     // You can easily operate on GC-managed types
     mstring.AppendChar('H');